Ballad of a Soldier

-Ballad of a Soldier (Баллада о солдате, Ballada o soldate) is a 1959 Soviet war romance film directed and co-written by Grigory Chukhray and starring Vladimir Ivashov and Zhanna Prokhorenko.
+Ballad of a Soldier (Баллада о солдате) is a 1959 Soviet war romance film directed and co-written by Grigory Chukhray and starring Vladimir Ivashov and Zhanna Prokhorenko.
 While set during World War II, Ballad of a Soldier is not primarily a war film.
-It recounts, within the context of the turmoil of war, various kinds of love: the romantic love of a young couple, the committed love of a married couple, and a mother's love of her child, as a Red Army soldier tries to make it home during a leave, meeting several civilians on his way and falling in love.
-The film was produced at Mosfilm and won several awards, including the BAFTA Award for Best Film From Any Source and was nominated for an Academy Award for Best Original Screenplay.
+It recounts, within the context of the turmoil of war, various kinds of love: the romantic love of a young couple, the committed love of a married couple, and a mother's love of her child, as a Red Army soldier tries to make it home during a leave.
+On the way, he meets soldiers and civilians and also falls in love.

+The film was produced at Mosfilm and won several awards, including the BAFTA Award for Best Film From Any Source, and was nominated for an Academy Award for Best Original Screenplay.

 Plot

 A middle-aged farm woman walks through her village and gazes down a country road.
 A voiceover reveals that her son was killed in the war and buried in a foreign land.

-On the Eastern Front, nineteen-year-old Private Alyosha Skvortsov (Vladimir Ivashov) single-handedly destroys two attacking German tanks, more out of self-preservation than bravery.
-His commanding general wants to give him a decoration, but Alyosha asks instead for a leave to see his mother and to repair the leaking roof of their home.
-He is given six days.
+On the Eastern Front, nineteen-year-old Private Alyosha Skvortsov single-handedly destroys two attacking German tanks, more out of self-preservation than bravery.
+His commanding general wants to give him a decoration, but Alyosha asks instead for a leave to visit his mother and repair the leaking roof of their home.
+Given the distance to his farm village, he is granted six days.

-During his journey, he sees the devastation the war has wrought on the country and meets various people.
-When the jeep Alyosha is riding gets stuck in the mud, Private Pavlov helps push it out.
-As Alyosha will be passing through his home city, Pavlov persuades him to take a present to Pavlov's wife.
-Pavlov's sergeant reluctantly parts with two bars of soap, the entire supply for their platoon.
+During his journey, Alyosha sees the devastation the war has wrought on the country and meets various people.
+When a jeep he's riding in gets stuck in the mud, Private Pavlov helps push it out.
+After Pavlov learns Alyosha will be passing through his home city, Pavlov persuades the young soldier to take a present to Pavlov's wife.
+Pavlov's sergeant reluctantly parts with two bars of soap: the entire supply for the platoon, and a precious commodity under war rationing.

-At the train station, Alyosha helpfully carries the suitcase of Vasya, a soldier discharged because he has lost a leg.
-Vasya does not want to go home, as he would be a burden to his wife, and their relationship had already been troubled.
+At a subsequent train station, Alyosha generously carries the suitcase of Vasya, a soldier discharged because he has lost a leg.
+Vasya does not want to go home, as he dreads being a burden to his wife, and their relationship had already been troubled.
 However, he changes his mind and is welcomed with open arms by the loving woman.